X-ray optics: Compound refractive lenses

 Since refractive indices at X-ray wavelengths are so close to 1, the focal lengths of normal lenses get impractically long.
-To overcome this, lenses with very small radii of curvature are used, and they are stacked in long rows, so that the combined focusing power gets appreciable.
+To overcome this, lenses with very small radii of curvature are used, and they are stacked in long rows, so that the combined focusing power becomes appreciable.
 Since the refractive index is less than 1 for X-rays, these lenses must be concave to achieve focusing, contrary to visible-light lenses, which are convex for a focusing effect.
-Radii of curvature are typically less than a millimeter, making the usable X-ray beam width at most about 1 mm.
-To reduce the absorption of X-rays in these stacks, materials with very low atomic number such as beryllium or lithium are typically used.
+Radii of curvature are typically less than one millimeter, making the usable X-ray beam width at most about 1 mm.
+To reduce the absorption of X-rays in these stacks, materials with very low atomic number such as beryllium or lithium are often used.
+Lenses from other materials are also available: radiation-resistant polymer (Epoxy based) such as SU-8, nickel and silicon.
 Since the refractive index depends strongly on X-ray wavelength, these lenses are highly chromatic, and the variation of the focal length with wavelength must be taken into account for any application.

 Reflection

 The basic idea is to reflect a beam of X-rays from a surface and to measure the intensity of X-rays reflected in the specular direction (reflected angle equal to incident angle).
 It has been shown that a reflection off a parabolic mirror followed by a reflection off a hyperbolic mirror leads to the focusing of X-rays.
 Since the incoming X-rays must strike the tilted surface of the mirror, the collecting area is small.
 It can, however, be increased by nesting arrangements of mirrors inside each other.

 The ratio of reflected intensity to incident intensity is the X-ray reflectivity for the surface.
-If the interface is not perfectly sharp and smooth, the reflected intensity will deviate from that predicted by the Fresnel reflectivity law.
-The deviations can then be analyzed to obtain the density profile of the interface normal to the surface.
+If the interface is not perfectly sharp and smooth, the reflected intensity will deviate from that predicted by the Fresnel reflectivity law; the deviations can be analyzed to obtain the density profile of the interface normal to the surface.
 For films with multiple layers, X-ray reflectivity may show oscillations with wavelength, analogous to the Fabry–Pérot effect.
 These oscillations can be used to infer layer thicknesses and other properties.